-In this study, the UDF (User-Defined Function) feature of Fluent was first used to progra m the formula for the mixing uniformity index.
-Then, simulations were conducted under differe nt power levels (3 - 5 kW), liquid concentrations (0.02 - 0.1), and time intervals (0.8 s - 2.4 s) to obtain the variation of mixing uniformity over time.
-The simulation results provided high-di mensional time-series data, which were used as input to the proposed VMD-SSA-LSTM model for predicting mixing uniformity and improving preparation efficiency.
+In this study, the UDF (User-Defined Function) feature of Fluent was first used to program the formula for the mixing uniformity index.
+Then, simulations were conducted under different power levels (3-5 kW), liquid (0.02-0.1),and time concentrations intervals (0.8-2.4 s) to obtain the variation of mixing uniformity over time.
+The simulation results provided highdimensional time-series data, which were used as input to the proposed VMD-SSA-LSTM model for predicting mixing uniformity and improving preparation efficiency.

 In the current context of the rapid development of artificial intelligence, combining machine learning with practical problems has become an effective way to solve complex problems.
-In fore casting research, Luan [22]put forward LSTM forecasting model based on VMD.
+In forecasting research, Luan [22] put forward the LSTM forecasting model based on VMD.
 In this paper, the discharge data of Shalizhai Hydrological Station from 2010 to 2019 are predicted, and the forecasting effect is compared with other models.
-The results show that VMD-LSTM model can obviously improve the stability of runoff forecasting and reduce the forecasting error; Lu ^[23]predicted the sales volume of new energy vehicles by fusing variational modal decomposition (VMD) method and long-term memory neural network (LSTM) model.
+The results show that the VMD-LSTM model can improve the stability of runoff forecasting and reduce the forecasting error; Lu predicted the sales volume of new energy vehicles by fusing the variational modal decomposition (VMD) method and long-term memory neural network (LSTM) model [23].
 Firstly, VMD decomposition was used to decompose the data into multiple modal components, and LSTM models were constructed for each component.
 Finally, more accurate results were obtained by integrating the forecasting status of each component.
-The research shows that compared with other forecasting models, this method has lower forecasting error and better final effect; Cao [24]built SSA-LSTM model based on PM 2.5 concentration data in Changsha from May to August, 2023, and made comparative experiments with other models.
-Experimental results show that the goodness of fit (R 2) of SSA-LSTM model is improved by 45.93%, 31.55% and 19.12% compared with single LSTM, PSO-LSTM and WOA-LSTM models, respectively.
-It can provide certain reference value for formulating PM 2.5 related preventive measures; Liu^[25]proposed a hybrid model of VMD based on rolling time window, improved ISSA and LSTM for forecasting futures price time series.
-The empirical results show that VMD-ISSA-LSTM model performs best on high-frequency data, which is helpful to improve the forecasting quality and provide effective support for financial risk control and investment decision-making; Pan^[26]aims to improve the accuracy of short-term power load forecasting model, and combines signal decomposition, ensemble learning, intelligent optimization algorithm and deep learning to build a combined forecasting model.
+The research shows that compared with other forecasting models, this method has lower forecasting error and better final effect; Cao built the SSA-LSTM model based on PM 2.5 concentration data in Changsha from May to August 2023 and made comparative experiments with other models [24].
+Experimental results show that the goodness of fit (R^2) of the SSA-LSTM model is improved by 45.93%, 31.55%, and 19.12% compared with single LSTM, PSO-LSTM, and WOA-LSTM models, respectively.
+It can provide certain reference values for formulating PM 2.5-related preventive measures; Liu proposed a hybrid model of VMD based on rolling time windows and improved ISSA and LSTM for forecasting futures price time series [25].
+The empirical results show that the VMD-ISSA-LSTM model performs best on high-frequency data, which helps improve the forecasting quality and provide effective support for financial risk control and investment decision-making; Pan [26] aims to improve the accuracy of the short-term power load forecasting model and combines signal decomposition, ensemble learning, intelligent optimization algorithm, and deep learning to build a combined forecasting model.
 Aiming at the problem of data quality, an improved VMD-SG filter is introduced to smooth and reduce noise.
-In order to solve the parameter adjustment problem of LSTM, sparrow optimization algorithm is used to optimize the original model.
-The above literature shows that the combination of signal decomposition, optimization algorithm and deep learning has good applicability and advantages in the prediction of complex dynamic systems.
+To solve the parameter adjustment problem of LSTM, the sparrow optimization algorithm is used to optimize the original model.
+The above literature shows that the combination of signal decomposition, optimization algorithm, and deep learning has good applicability and advantages in the prediction of complex dynamic systems.

-In terms of mixing uniformity, Li et al. ^[27] proposed to use information entropy to calculate the index weight to evaluate the mixing uniformity of tobacco.
-Ju et al. ^[28] used a BP neural network to establish a nonlinear relationship between mixing uniformity and weight to predict the uniformity of components.
-Liu et al. ^[29] proposed an intelligent identification method for concrete uniformity based on dynamic mixing, which solved the problem of insufficient detection methods in the concrete mixing process.
+In terms of mixing uniformity, Li et al. proposed to use information entropy to calculate the index weight to evaluate the mixing uniformity of tobacco [27].
+Ju et al. used a BP neural network to establish a nonlinear relationship between mixing uniformity and weight to predict the uniformity of components [28].
+Liu et al. proposed an intelligent identification method for concrete uniformity based on dynamic mixing, which solved the problem of insufficient detection methods in the concrete mixing process [29].
 In summary, the application of machine learning in complex process control and uniformity evaluation has gradually matured, especially in dynamic multivariate data analysis and resource saving, which provides a reference for this study.